 In the above example, there are two different parameterizations of the interface class IntfBase.
-Each of these parameterizations of IntfBase is a specialization, therefore there is no diamond inheritance and there is a conflict of the parameter T which must be resolved.
+Each of these parameterizations of IntfBase is a specialization, therefore there is no diamond problem and there are conflicts of the parameter T and method funcBase that must be resolved.

-8.25.7 Partial implementation
+8.26.7 Partial implementation

-It is possible to create classes that are not fully defined and which take advantage of interface classes through the use of virtual classes (see 8.20 Abstract Classes and pure virtual methods).
+It is possible to create classes that are not fully defined and which take advantage of interface classes through the use of virtual classes (see 8.21).
 Because virtual classes do not have to fully define their implementation, they are free to partially define their methods.
 The following is an example of a partially implemented virtual class.

 interface class IntfClass;